angular/components/src/material/sidenav/sidenav.md

 represents the primary content of the page, it may make sense to mark it `role="main"`.
 If no more specific role makes sense, `role="region"` is again a good fallback.

+#### Focus management
+To enable auto focus within `<mat-drawer>` component, you need to set `[autoFocus]=true`.

+By default the first tabbable element will recieve focus upon open.
+This can be configured by setting the `cdkFocusInitial` attribute on another focusable element.

 ### Troubleshooting

 #### Error: A drawer was already declared for 'position="..."'